-Ocmulgee National Monument: Bartram, Opelofa, and River Walk Trails Professional Review and Guide
+Ocmulgee National Monument: Bartram, Opelofa, and River Walk Trails Professional Guide

 Detailed Trail Description from our Guidebook

 "In 1775, naturalist William Bartram passed through the Ocmulgee site en route to the Gulf Coast.
 According to monument literature, Bartram remarked that Ocmulgee displayed “the wonderful remains of the power and grandeur of the ancients in this part of America.”
 If he were to see Ocmulgee today, he would appreciate the protected remains of the Native American society as well as the quiet woods that house diverse wildlife.